-The LHMP is a "living document" that will be reviewed and updated regularly to reflect changing conditions and improvements from new information, especially information on local planning activities.
-The Federal Emergency Management Agency (FEMA) has produced a Local Mitigation Plan Review Tool Regulation Checklist (Appendix A).
-The Plan Review Tool has a regulation checklist that provides a summary of FEMA's evaluation of whether the plan has addressed all requirements.
+This LHMP is a "living document" that will be reviewed and updated regularly to reflect changing conditions and improvements from new information, especially information on local planning activities.
+The Federal Emergency Management Agency (FEMA) has produced a Local Mitigation Plan Review Tool Regulation Checklist, which is provided in Appendix A. The Plan Review Tool has a regulation checklist that provides a summary of FEMA's evaluation of whether the plan has addressed all requirements.
 The planning requirements set forth in the CFR are identified throughout this plan, mirroring the order of the FEMA Regulation Checklist in the Local Mitigation Plan Review Tool.